gregpalmr/alluxio-on-emr/README.md

     time presto-cli --catalog hive --schema alluxio_db -f q44.sql

-The query should be about 30% faster after Alluxio cached the S3 data locally.
+The query should be about 42% faster and taking only 32 seconds to run, after Alluxio cached the S3 data locally.
 This cached data is not limited to Presto usage, any query against Alluxio can benefit from the cached data, including Spark, Hive, JupyterLab, Impala, Dremio and other users.

 Finally, unload the data from the Alluxio cache using the commands: